History of PACE and On Lok

-On Lok changed the name of its PACE program to On Lok Lifeways and adopted a new brand for its five non-profit corporations.
+On Lok changed the name of its San Francisco senior services PACE program to On Lok Lifeways and adopted a new brand for its five non-profit corporations.
 On Lok also opened the Mission Center in San Francisco’s Excelsior District and expanded the Southern Alameda County service area to include Fremont, Newark, and Union City.

 On Lok opened a new PACE center to provide its complete health services in the City of San Jose to serve the Santa Clara County service area (not including Gilroy, Morgan Hill, and San Martin).

 On Lok opened the Peralta Center, a second PACE center in the City of Fremont, which was developed in partnership with Eden Housing and located in a commercial space with Eden’s 98-unit low-income senior housing project.

-Expanding its commitment to serving seniors in Santa Clara County, On Lok opened the East San Jose Center, an alternative care setting to the On Lok Lifeways San Jose Center for On Lok Lifeways PACE participants.
+Expanding its commitment to providing senior services in Santa Clara County, On Lok opened the East San Jose Center, an alternative care setting to the On Lok Lifeways San Jose Center for On Lok Lifeways PACE participants.
 The center had previously been an adult day health care center, which served the community for many years.

 Over 115 PACE programs are operating in 32 states.
 On Lok Lifeways serves over 1,600 frail seniors in San Francisco County, Santa Clara County, and the cities of Fremont, Newark, and Union City in Alameda County.
 The 30th Street Senior Center now serves over 5,000 seniors per year in San Francisco.